Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 That pretty much describes me for most of my 20s, 30s and 40s.
 My retirement planning wasn’t actually a plan at all; it was really just contributions made on auto-pilot.
 Quarterly statements that came in the mail were thrown, unopened, into a file box labeled “401(k)” and then forgotten.
 I figured that it was a long-term investment, so I shouldn’t stress myself out worrying about short-term stock market ups and downs.
 I’d rebalance my fund allocation once a year when the rep from Fidelity came to our office for retirement consultations, but otherwise, I didn’t give it much thought.

-But this year – with “the big 5-O” looming on the horizon and a decision to be made about the 401(k) from my old job – I’ve taken the plunge and enlisted a financial planning consultant.
-I’ve learned a lot along the way, and I hope that my experience can help you.
+But after I turned 48 – with “the big 5-O” looming on the horizon and a decision to be made about the 401(k) from my old job – I took the plunge and enlisted a financial planning consultant.
+I learned a lot along the way, and I hope that my experience can help you.

 Choosing a financial consultant can be a daunting prospect.
 First, you have to be able to trust the consultant you choose.
 After all, you’ll be sharing a lot of confidential information with them, and you need to be confident that they are qualified.
 But how can you know if they’re trustworthy?
 How long have they been working in the investments field?
 Who else have they worked for?
 Have they been taken to court by a previous client?
 Are they licensed/certified?
 There are a lot of questions to consider, and fortunately, getting the answers is easier than ever.

-When proofing a document for Alliant Retirement & Investment Services, I learned all about FINRA, the Financial Industry Regulatory Authority.
-It maintains an online database called BrokerCheck® that can be used both to find qualified brokers/advisors near your ZIP Code and to research a specific financial consultant you are considering.
+FINRA, the Financial Industry Regulatory Authority, maintains an online database called BrokerCheck® that can be used both to find qualified brokers/advisors near your ZIP Code and to research a specific financial consultant you are considering.
 You just enter the potential financial consultant’s name into the search field and Broker Check will produce a report for you.

 FINRA BrokerCheck reports include: